Quantum metrology in the presence of correlated noise via Markovian embedding: Markovian embedding using pseudomode theory in a quantum metrological correlated noise scenario

 In this setup, the original environment is replaced with a finite number of discrete bosonic modes, which are known as pseudomodes, determined by the poles and residues of $\gamma(\omega)$.
 The original system space ($S$) is now enlarged by these pseudomodes ($M$) with a total Hamiltonian \cite{Pleasance2020, pleasance2021pseudomode},

 where, $H_S$ is the system Hamiltonian as before, $H_M=\sum_l \xi_l b_l^\dagger b_l$ is the pseudomodes Hamiltonian, and $H_{SM}=S\otimes \sum_l \sqrt{-ir_l}(b_l+b_l^\dagger)$ is the interaction Hamiltonian between the system and the pseudomodes.
 The bosonic annihilation (creation) operator $b_l$ ($b_l^\dagger$) of $l$-th psedomode satisfy $[b_k,b_l]=\delta_{kl}$ as usual.
 For our purpose it is enough to assume that $\sqrt{-ir_l}$ is real, such that $H'$ is Hermitian.
 But the procedure can also be extended to include complex coupling of the system with the pseudomodes \cite{pleasance2021pseudomode}.
-Now, the pseudomodes are individually coupled to a Markovian bath ($R$) (see Fig. \ref{fig:intro}), such that the the joint dynamics of the system-pseudomodes ($S+M$) coming from the unitary evolution of $S+M+R$ follows a Markovian master equation,
+Now, the pseudomodes are individually coupled to a Markovian bath ($R$) (see Fig. \ref{fig:intro}), such that the Hamiltonian for the extended model is given as \cite{pleasance2021pseudomode},